Weak and semi normalization in real algebraic geometry: Some topological properties of integral morphisms

-Note that the hypothesis that $A$ and $B$ have same fraction field is used only to ensure that an ordering on the fractions field of $A$ does extend to an ordering on the fractions field of $B$.
-The result remains also for instance if the field extension has odd degree (although in the sequel we only use it for a trivial extension field).
+Note that property (2) remains valid as soon as any ordering on the total ring of fractions of $A$ does extend to an ordering on the total ring of fractions of $B$.
+This is the case, for instance, if the fraction fields extension has odd degree.

+Now, we come to the reduced case.
+Recall first that (\cite[Th 9.3 (ii)]{Ma}), given an integral extension $A\rightarrow B$, a prime ideal of $B$ lying over a minimal prime ideal of $A$ is a minimal prime ideal of $B$.
+Note also that a minimal prime ideal of $B$ does not necessarily lies over a minimal prime of $A$.

+Naturally, we will moreover assume that our rings have real minimal primes, namely that they satisfy \hyp.
+One main difference with Proposition \ref{finitebirationalcentraldomains} for domains is that we do not necessarily get an induced morphism $\RCent B\rightarrow \RCent A$.
+Take the example for $A$ of the coordinate ring of a cubic curve with isolated point and $B=A\times A/\p$ where $\p$ is the maximal ideal corresponding to the isolated point.

+Nevertheless, one gets such a morphism when $A$ and $B$ have same total ring of fractions.
+This context will be sufficient for us in the paper.

+\begin{prop} Let $\phi:A\rightarrow B$ be an integral injective morphism of rings satisfying \hyp.
+If $A$ and $B$ have same total ring of fractions, then the morphism $\psi_R$ induces a mapping from $\RCent B$ to $\RCent A$ and this mapping is surjective. \end{prop}